openstack-archive/fuel-docs/userdocs/fuel-user-guide/configure-environment/network-templates/network-templates-create.rst

 build your own network template.

 .. note::
-   When you configure a network using network templates, you cannot apply changes to the nodes network configuration using the Fuel web UI.
-For example, if you configure an OpenStack environment using network templates, deploy the OpenStack environment, and later decide to add new nodes, you must update network configuration of these nodes using network templates and do not use the Fuel web-UI.
+   When you configure a network using a network template, you cannot apply changes to the nodes network configuration using the Fuel web UI.
+For example, if you configure an OpenStack environment using network templates, deploy the OpenStack environment, and later decide to add new nodes to that environment, you must update network configuration of these nodes using a network template and do not use the Fuel web UI.

    However, templates do not describe the level 2 and level 3 network settings.
 Therefore, you must set them using Fuel web UI, CLI, or API.

 After uploading a network template, you must create and/or delete networks and node groups using the Fuel CLI to reflect the uploaded